XbNz/gemini/README.md

 ```

 > [!NOTE]
 > The same concept can be applied to the AIPlatform service.
-The fake implementation is called `GoogleAIPlatformServiceFake::class`
+The fake implementation is called `GoogleAIPlatformServiceFake::class` and provides similar test assertions